solderguy/cloud-mincemeat-titanic-analysis/README.md

     Another good site:
     http://mjtoolbox.wordpress.com/2013/04/21/map-reduce-using-python-mincemeat-i/

-3. The complex Tkinter code in gui_titanic.py is not my work, but is from
+--The complex Tkinter code in gui_titanic.py is not my work, but is from
     username dazza at:
     http://www.executionunit.com/blog/2012/10/26/using-python-and-tkinter-capture-script-output/